Hexagram 57巽Wind

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 57 names a very specific working posture: the patient and calibrated exercise of indirect influence where direct authority is not available, and the conditional and bounded fortune that follows from doing the indirect work in the order the line texts specify.
 The Wings give the canonical political reading: doubled wind is the image of repeated mandate- extension, and the sage carries out affairs by extending the mandate rather than by issuing single directives.
 The Xiang compresses the whole hexagram into six characters: 君子以申命行事 — the noble person extends mandates and carries out affairs.
 Wang Bi sharpens the structural reading: the firm at the centre (line 5) penetrates correctly because the yielding lines (lines 1 and 4) align with it, and the success is small precisely because the penetration is conditional on this alignment.
 Zhu Xi reframes the hexagram around 巽順 — yielding entry — and stresses that the indirect method requires an actor with centred correctness inside, not merely an outwardly accommodating posture.
-The divinatory manual Bushi Zhengzong reads 57 strictly as a marker for moments when the consultant’s position must be indirect — advisory rather than executive, behind the scenes rather than at the front — and warns against reading 57 as a license for evasion or vagueness.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 57 as a marker for moments when the consultant’s position must be indirect — advisory rather than executive, behind the scenes rather than at the front — and warns against reading 57 as a license for evasion or vagueness.
 The unified posture across all four sources is the same: Wind is a discipline for working at the indirect frequency the position actually permits, with the precise calibration the six line positions impose, and with honest recognition that the success available is small in form but durable in end-state.

 Yi ZhuanTuan + Xiang · Ten Wings